uvaai/ml1/80 week8/10 Exam Material/content.md

 and programming notebooks for this course.
 The focus for the exam will be on understanding of the material, not memorization of equations.
-This means you will not be asked to the reproduce equations for some algorithm, but you might be shown an equation and asked to explain what all the terms are and how they relate to some piece of machine learning theory.
+This means you will not be asked to the reproduce equations for some algorithm, but you might be given an equation and asked to explain what all the terms are and how they relate to some piece of machine learning theory.

 This means the theory pages from the SOWISO and the articles from the writing